usedhondacivic/usedhondacivic.github.io/projects/fast_robots/content.md

 ### The Bayes Filter

 Because the robot is unsure of its actual position, it would be unwise to presume one location.
-Instead, modern robotics uses probabilities to generate both an informed guess at the true state.
+Instead, modern robotics uses probabilities to generate both an informed guess of the true state.
 As a side effect, a measure of uncertainty in the guess is also generated.
 By understanding its possible states and their associated likelihood, the robot can make informed decisions about its next move.

-One such algorithm is known as the Bayes Filter, and is the basis for most modern probabilistic approaches.
-Quick warning: the following section is notation heavy and requires a working understanding of statistics.
+One such algorithm is known as the Bayes Filter and is the basis for most modern probabilistic approaches.
+Quick warning: the following section is notation-heavy and requires a working understanding of statistics.
 Feel free to jump to the next section if you just care about the implementation.

-Lets define the problem more rigorously.
+Let's define the problem more rigorously.
 For localization, our goal is to find the x position, y position, and rotation of the car.
 Together these quantities are called the "pose".
 Let $x_t$ represent the state at position $t$, which could be any pose in the room.

 $$
 x_t = \begin{bmatrix}